The rules are simple: Outsmart and kill all the others to become a god.

-And anything colored blue (after the title drop) in the second opening is destined to die/cease to exist.
-It includes all the diary owners except First, Second and Ninth, Yukiteru's four friends, explosion flames that represent Ninth's terrorism, and the candle flames that represent the Eighth's foster children.
+And anything colored blue (after the title card) in the second opening is destined to die/cease to exist.
+It includes all the diary owners except First, Second, and Ninth, Yukiteru's four friends, explosion flames that represent Ninth's terrorism, and the candle flames that represent the Eighth's foster children.
 By contrast, Ninth is grey-colored, Yuno has her hair tinted with real color, and Yukiteru who is the nominal winner, is the only fully colored one at all.

 Expy: Most of the characters are expies of the manga cast, most notably Yuno is pretty much the same characters minus the pink hair and now nineteen.

 Averted in Arata's case.
 He is meant to be like Yuki, but actually has friends, is very apathetic, takes a surprising interest in Yuno and takes a stand against the serial killer.